 If you have been charged with PC 601 criminal trespassing for allegedly intentionally interfering or obstructing business activity, it must be proven you actually interfered or obstructed their business.
 We might be able to make an argument you didn't interfere with normal business activity and avoid a criminal trespassing conviction.

-If you are facing charges of misdemeanor trespassing under Penal Code 601, or aggravated trespassing charges under Penal Code 601, you should consult with our law firm to review your case and legal options.
+If you find yourself facing charges of misdemeanor trespassing under Penal Code 601 or aggravated trespassing charges under Penal Code 601, it is crucial that you seek legal counsel.
+Our law firm is here to review your case and guide you through your legal options, providing you with the reassurance and support you need during this challenging time.

 We have a track record of success and will work to achieve a favorable outcome.
 We serve clients throughout the greater Los Angeles area, including the San Fernando Valley.
 Each trespassing case is unique and will require a close review of all the details.
 Call us for a free case evaluation.